glasser/vote.davidglasser.net/content/post/201611-cheat-sheet.md

     weight: 1
 ---

-I have not yet done full research on most of the candidates for contested positions on the ballot.
-I will hopefully find time to research them and write up all candidates soon, to add to my proposition recommendations.
+I have not yet done full research on Berkeley school board or AC Transit director.

 Here are my current recommendations in ballot order: